-- (2) If HUD finds that high construction costs in Alaska, Guam, the Virgin Islands, or Hawaii make it infeasible to construct dwellings, without the sacrifice of sound standards of construction, design, and livability, within the development cost limits provided above, the amount of the capital advances may be increased to compensate for such costs.
+- (2) If HUD finds that high construction costs in Alaska, Guam, the Virgin Islands, or Hawaii make it infeasible to construct dwellings, without the sacrifice of sound standards of construction, design, and livability, within the development cost limits provided in sections IV.E.3.a.(1) and IV.E.3.b.(1) above, the amount of the capital advances may be increased to compensate for such costs.
 The increase may not exceed the limits established under this section (including any high cost area adjustment) by more than 50 percent. - 4.
 Commercial Facilities.
 A commercial facility for the benefit of the residents may be located and operated in the Section 202 project.
 However, the commercial facility cannot be funded with the use of Section 202 capital advance or PRAC funds.
 The maximum amount of space permitted for a commercial facility cannot exceed 10 percent of the total project cost.
 An exception to this 10 percent limitation is if the project involves acquisition or rehabilitation and the additional space was incorporated in the existing structure at the time the proposal was submitted to HUD.
 Commercial facilities are considered public accommodations under Title III of the Americans with Disabilities Act of 1990 (ADA), and thus must comply with all the accessibility requirements of the ADA. - 5.
 Expiration of Section 202 Funds.
-The Consolidated Appropriations Act, 2004, requires HUD to obligate all Section 202 funds appropriated for FY 2004 by September 30, 2006.
+The Consolidated Appropriations Act, 2005, requires HUD to obligate all Section 202 funds appropriated for FY

+2005 by September 30, 2008.
 Under 31 U.S.C.
-Section 1551, no funds can be disbursed from this account after September 30, 2011.
+Section 1551, no funds can be disbursed from this account after September 30, 2013.
 Under Section 202, obligation of funds occurs for both capital advances and project rental assistance upon fund reservation and acceptance.
-If all funds are not disbursed by HUD and expended by the project Owner by September 30, 2011, the funds, even though obligated, will expire and no further disbursements can be made from this account.
-In submitting an application you need to carefully consider whether your proposed project can be completed through final capital advance closing no later than September 30, 2011.
-Furthermore, all unexpended balances, including any remaining balance on PRAC contracts, will be cancelled as of October 1, 2011.
+If all funds are not disbursed by HUD and expended by the project Owner by September 30, 2013, the funds, even though obligated, will expire and no further disbursements can be made from this account.
+In submitting an application you need to carefully consider whether your proposed project can be completed through final capital advance closing no later than September 30, 2013.
+Furthermore, all unexpended balances, including any remaining balance on PRAC contracts, will be cancelled as of October 1, 2013.
 Amounts needed to maintain PRAC payments for any remaining term on the affected contracts beyond that date will have to be funded from other current appropriations.